 So if you prefer lower risk, the large-cap is the way, whereas if you want to take on some risk, small or mid-cap mutual funds can suit your needs.

-Generally, if you’re young, you can take more risk as you have the time to take risks so that you could opt for a small or medium cap, but that’s totally up to you and your needs.
+Generally, if you’re young, you can take more risks as you have the time to take risks so you could opt for a small or medium cap, but that’s totally up to you and your needs.

 Is SIP the Best Investment Opportunity?

-A Systematic Investment Plan is an organised way to invest in a Mutual Fund.
+A Systematic Investment Plan is an organized way to invest in a Mutual Fund.

-It’s not always possible to invest huge amounts of money into the stock market, there are so many expenses to look after, loans to pay off, it’s much better to invest small portions of money monthly to gain the benefits of investing while minimising risk to a great extent.
+It’s not always possible to invest huge amounts of money into the stock market, there are so many expenses to look after and loans to pay off, it’s much better to invest small portions of money monthly to gain the benefits of investing while minimizing risk to a great extent.

-Increasing your income and Investing is a long term journey.
-Most people never start, so by taking the first step to care for your finances, you are way ahead than 95% of the people out there.
+Increasing your income and Investing is a long-term journey.
+Most people never start, so by taking the first step to care for your finances, you are way ahead of 95% of the people out there.

 The earlier you start the easier it is to reach your financial goals.
-You might make a few mistakes along the way but the learning will be greater than risk suffered if you do the right things and stay away from too much risk and what’s the one way we learnt today that reduces our risk while investing – Yes, it is Systematic Investment Planning (SIP).
+You might make a few mistakes along the way but the learning will be greater than the risk suffered if you do the right things and stay away from too much risk what’s the one way we learned today that reduces our risk while investing – Yes, it is Systematic Investment Planning (SIP).